 School Page Videos

-If you have a public-facing page, we highly encourage you to include a brief video to help donors learn more about your school.
+If you have a Public-Facing School Profile Page, we highly encourage you to include a brief video to help donors learn more about your school.
 While a video is not required, we recommend sharing one on your page because it’s an effective way to communicate to donors about your school.
-You can include an existing video, or create a new one to describe your school’s needs, and highlight the “About Our School” and/or “How will you spend your funds?” sections on your school page.
+You can include an existing video, or create a new one to describe your school’s needs, and highlight the “About Our School” and/or “How will you spend your funds?” sections on your School Profile Page.

-You can also share your school page video with your community and potential donors via email, social media, and your school’s website.
+You can also share your video with your community and potential donors via email, social media, and on your school’s website.

-How to Upload a Video to Your School Page
+How to Upload a Video to Your School Profile Page

 It’s as easy as 1-2-3!

-- Click the “Update School Page” button, then click the “Edit” button
+- Click the “Update School Profile Page” button, then click the “Edit” button

-- Paste a YouTube or other hosted video link into the “Video URL” field on your school page
+- Paste a YouTube or other hosted video link into the “Video URL” field on your School Profile Page

 If your school receives a donation on AdoptAClassroom.org, we may ask you to create a video for your donor to say thanks.
 We encourage you to create a short video, as they are much more dynamic and fun for your supporters to view.
 When donors can actually see how and who they’re helping, they’re more likely to give again!